LBHackney-IT/Data-Platform/README.md

 ```

 Install AWS-Vault

 ```
 $ brew install --cask aws-vault
 ```

 Generate Credentials for Vault

 ```
 $ aws-vault exec hackney-dataplatform-development -- aws sts get-caller-identity
 ```

 Initialise the Project

+- Before you run, ensure:
+  - You remove _hackney-dataplatform-development_ aws credentials if they exist in your AWS credentials file
+  - You remove the _.terraform_ directory, and the _.terraform.lock.hcl_ file if they exist in the project's terraform directory

 ```
 $ aws-vault exec hackney-dataplatform-development -- terraform init
 ```

 Initialise your Workspace

 ```
 $ aws-vault exec hackney-dataplatform-development -- terraform workspace new {developer}
 ```

 4. Set up Google credentials

-- Run `brew install --cask google-cloud-sdk` to install *Google Cloud SDK*
+- Run `brew install --cask google-cloud-sdk` to install _Google Cloud SDK_
 - Log in into Google Cloud by running `gcloud auth application-default login`
 - The full path of where the file is saved will be displayed, for example `/Users/*/.config/gcloud/application_default_credentials.json`
   - Copy this file to the root of the project by running the following command in the root of the project `cp /Users/*/.config/gcloud/application_default_credentials.json ./google_service_account_creds.json`

-5. Next run `make init` in the `/terraform`directory.
+5. Next run `make init` in the `/terraform` directory.
    This will initialize terraform using the AWS profile `hackney-dataplatform-development`.
 Before you run, ensure:
-   - You remove *hackney-dataplatform-development* aws credentials if they exist in your AWS credentials file
+   - You remove _hackney-dataplatform-development_ aws credentials if they exist in your AWS credentials file
-   - You remove the *.terraform* directory, and the *.terraform.lock.hcl* file if they exist in the project's terraform directory
+   - You remove the _.terraform_ directory, and the _.terraform.lock.hcl_ file if they exist in the project's terraform directory

 #### Terraform commands

 After runnning you can run `make plan`, `make apply` and `make destroy` to run the terraform deploy/destroy commands with the development `env.tfvars` set for you.